asadziach/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

-s
 ### Goals
 In this project tge goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
 I will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
 The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
 The car should be able to make one complete loop around the 6946m highway.
 The car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

 ![overview](images/overview.png)

 ### Route plan,
-File [data/highway_map.csv] has list of waypoints that go all the way around the track.
+File data/highway_map.csv has list of waypoints that go all the way around the track.
 The track contains a total of 181 waypoints, with the last waypoint mapping back around to the first.
 The waypoints are in the middle of the double-yellow diving line in the center of the highway.
 The track is 4.32 mile around.
 The car averages 50 MPH, and it takes around 5 minutes for it to go all the way around the highway.
 The highway has 6 lanes total, 3 heading in each direction.
 Each lane is 4 m wide and the car is always in one of the 3 lanes on the right-hand side.
 The car stays inside a lane unless doing a lane change